bmanisha7/Project_Housing/README.md

 Using the provided CSV files.
 Asked to generate another CSV file with the given constraints.
 Please include a description of any data cleaning policies that you applied.
 If there are any rows that could not be included in the final sheet, please include them and indicate why/how it was not possible to include them.

+- The final data is named as room_data.csv.